jeremyikwuje/monierate-website/src/blog/how-to-buy-a-vps-with-bitcoin.md

 With MonoVM's comprehensive suite of services, you have the tools and support to build, manage, and grow your online presence effectively.

 ## Now, take action!
 In today's technology-driven world, businesses and individuals rely on powerful and secure VPS hosting solutions.
-MonoVM, a leading domain and VPS provider, has revolutionized the hosting landscape by embracing Bitcoin as a payment method.
+MonoVM, a leading domain and VPS provider has revolutionized the hosting landscape by embracing Bitcoin as a payment method.

 This innovative approach offers a multitude of benefits: